Audits and Assurances

 The U.S. government is subject to numerous laws governing data publication, including:

-- The Federal Financial Management Improvement Act of 1996 ensures federal financial managements systems provide accurate, reliable, and timely information to government managers.
+- The Federal Financial Management Improvement Act of 1996.
+This Act ensures that federal financial management systems provide accurate, reliable, and timely information to government managers.

 - 26 U.S. Code § 6103 requires confidentiality of tax returns and return information.